icopy-site/awesome/docs/awesome/awesome-vue.md

  - [vue-i18n-filter](https://github.com/chiaweilee/vue-i18n-filter) -  Vue filter extend for Vue-i18n, simply using `{{ hello world | t }}`.
  - [vue-translation-manager](https://github.com/cyon/vue-translation-manager) - Interactively find and translate strings in your Vue.js application.
 Works well with vue-18n and vuex-i18n.
  - [vue-t9n](https://github.com/Ni55aN/vue-t9n) - Simplest way to translate your applications
+ - [vue-simple-inline-translation](https://github.com/alidrus/vue-simple-inline-translation) - A Vue component that simplifies the way text is translated: by translating it inline.

 ### Custom Events